knathanp/authorization_flask_demo/README.md

 # Flask Authorization Demo Application

 This demo Flask application illustrates a simple implementation of Role-Based Access Control (RBAC) and Attribute-Based Access Control (ABAC).
-The application supports three types of roles: Admin, Editor, and Viewer, each with different levels of access permissions.
+The RBAC application supports three types of roles: Admin, Editor, and Viewer, each with different levels of access permissions.
+The ABAC application supports three users, each with different attributes, and demonstrates how access control decisions can be made based on user attributes.

 This demo is intended to be a starting point for understanding how to implement access control in Flask applications.
 It is not intended for production use and lacks many features that would be necessary for a real-world application.

-This demo is based on the tutorial by [Real Python](https://realpython.com/flask-authorization/).

 ## Features